Tag Archive for: Shibari Knots

 Do you want to improve your ability to tie shibari knots?
 If so, you have landed at the right place!

-Three of the most popular shibari knots—the Somerville bowline knot, the square knot, and the double column tie—are covered in this guide.
+This guide covers three of the most popular shibari knots—the Somerville bowline knot, the square knot, and the double column tie.
+We’ll discuss each knot, its special attributes, and why it might be the best option in a particular situation.

 A Secure Foundation: The Somerville Bowline Knot